UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

 00b8cfc4  154a0000 1e71d298 00b8d0cc 79e71800
 ```

-To save time and space, `240ea4b8` was the return value from `JP2KImageCreate`, followed by 2 unknown structs, `240ee4f0` was the return value from `JP2KDecOptCreate` (which you can see from above actually), followed by a last unknown struct.
-That's right, this function had changed since the article I was referring to was written, so it no longer took in the return value of `JP2KGetMemObjEx` as its last argument, even though `JP2KGetMemObjEx` was still called in the correct order (and a lot of times too!).
+In order on the stack, `240ea4b8` was the return value from `JP2KImageCreate`, followed by 2 unknown structs, `240ee4f0` was the return value from `JP2KDecOptCreate`, followed by a last unknown struct.
+That's right, this function had changed since the article I was referring to was written, so it no longer took in the return value of `JP2KGetMemObjEx` as its last argument, even though `JP2KGetMemObjEx` was still called in the correct order (and a lot of times too).
 Weird, but we could still move on.
 For now, I used a placeholder for the last argument and followed what the article did to also arrive at the same conclusion: the second argument was a pointer to a file stream object and the third argument was a struct of functions that would be carried out on the second argument.
 Hence, I also had to create my own file object and file stream functions to pass into this function:
 ```c
 typedef struct {
   FILE *fileptr;
 } file_obj_t;
 ```

-It was just a simple struct that took in 1 `FILE*` as its only variable.
-To save space and clutter, I will not be showing every single function that I created, but the filestream functions were something like these:<br>
+It was just a simple struct that took in `FILE*` as its only variable.
+To save space and clutter, I will not be showing every single function that I created, but the filestream functions were something like these:

-is_readable:
+`is_readable`:
 ```c
 int file_obj_is_readable(const file_obj_t *file) {
   printf("file_obj_is_readable called\n");